-Businesses often use discounting as a pricing strategy to sell low-priced products in high quantities.
+Businesses often use discount pricing strategy to increase retail sales.
 It is important to remember that with this strategy, you are trying to cut costs and stay competitive.

 Discounting the price of your products is definitely an effective way to increase sales and market share, and large-scale retailers are have the ability to demand lower prices from suppliers in order to make a discount pricing strategy effective, but what about smaller retailers?

-We’re going to look at the ways in which discounting can both boost and ruin sales for retailers.
+We’re going to look at the ways in which discounts can both boost and ruin sales for retailers.

-How Discounting can Boost or Increase Retail Sales
+How Discounts Pricing Strategy can Boost or Increase Retail Sales

-First things first, you need an effective discounting strategy in place if you want the short-term increase in traffic to make enough of an impact for your company to gain long-term benefits.
+First things first, you need an effective discount strategies and tactics in place if you want the short-term increase in traffic to make enough of an impact for your company to gain long-term benefits.

 The price of your products directly affects your profit from every sale, so you can understand why it’s one of the most important parts of a marketing campaign.

 If you’re in the midst of a slow season, discount pricing can be effective to increase retail sales for a short period of time.
 This is a good strategy to try around the holiday season when customers are on the hunt for a great deal on high-quality items.

 Be sure to advertise the promotion on your high-traffic pages as the sales volume can make up for the losses you’d normally expect when reducing the price of products.